dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                  header of pixel data for jpeg images, mpeg and mp4 videos in addition to the metadata generation as explained above in description.
-                                 xc=Specify this option, if
-                                 vlPhotographicImage images are to be stored
-                                 to the server.
      -t,--type <type>            Specify the value for Content-type header : xml or json.
 The value of Content-type will then be sent in request header as